This section contains the informed consent information I ask new clients to review and sign consent to after the first session.

 An important right of yours as my client is confidentiality: I will not provide anyone with any information about you, verbally, in writing, or otherwise, without your written permission to do so.
 There are however, some important exceptions to this rule.
 For example, I may disclose information about you, even without your permission, if:

 These are the main exceptions to the general rule of confidentiality; there may be others as well.
-In these situations, it is my policy to provide as little information as possible to insure a person’s safety or comply with a judge’s order.
-Please understand that it is my personal policy to protect your confidentiality unless I am legally unable to do so.
+In these situations, it is my policy to provide as little information as possible to insure a person’s safety, comply with a judge’s order, or defend myself legally.
+Please understand that your confidentiality is extremely important to me.

 External confidentiality and couples or family counseling.
 When I agree to provide couples or family counseling, I consider the couple or family to be my “client,” not any one individual person.
 Therefore, I will release records or provide clinical information only with the consent of all members of the couple or family to whom I am providing counseling.